 Restructuring charges.
 There were no restructuring charges incurred during fiscal year 2021, compared with \$1.1 million, or 0.2% of our revenue, for fiscal year 2020.
 All restructuring actions were completed as of October 2, 2020.
-Refer to Note 12 - Restructurings in this Annual Report on Form 10-K for additional information.
+Refer to Note 11 - Restructurings in this Annual Report on Form 10-K for additional information.

-Warrant liability gain.
+Warrant liability expense.
 In fiscal year 2021, we recorded warrant expense of \$11.1 million, or 1.8% of revenue, compared to an expense of \$12.9 million, or 2.4% of revenue, for fiscal year 2020.
 The difference between periods was driven by a change in the estimated fair value of common stock warrants, primarily driven by the increase in the underlying price of our common stock, which was recorded as a liability at fair value.
-During November 2020, all of the warrants were exercised and 857,631 shares of common stock were issued.
-As of October 1, 2021, there are no remaining common stock warrants outstanding.
-See Note 19 - Stockholders' Equity in this Annual Report for additional information regarding the common stock warrants.
+In fiscal year 2021, all of the warrants were exercised and 857,631 shares of common stock were issued.
+See Note 18 - Stockholders' Equity in this Annual Report for additional information regarding the common stock warrants.